let1tbee/GmailAutoReply/README.md

 ## 🛡️ Security

-- All sensitive data is stored in the `.env` file
-- The `.env` file is added to `.gitignore`
-- SSL connection is used for IMAP
+- Secure OAuth 2.0 is used for API access.
-- API keys are not stored in the code

-## ❗ Limitations

-- Maximum 5 emails per run (API token limitation)
-- Only Gmail IMAP is supported
-- Only unread emails are analyzed
-- Requires active internet connection
+- Secret files (`token.json, credentials.json`) should not be committed to the repository (it is recommended to add them to `.gitignore`).

 ---